What is a Producer Statement?

 A Memorandum of Completion and Compliance is similar and given by someone who has installed a building product or system to the Council stating that the construction meets compliance requirements, i.e. waterproofing under a shower.
 The information required is the same as that of a PS3; therefore we have provided a template that can be used for either purpose.

 For some projects that involve Specific Design (rather than acceptable solutions) or very complex projects, the BCA may have requested that the Engineer (or Architect) provide a Producer Statement for construction monitoring (PS4).
-The BCA will use these statements in their decisions around compliance of the construction with the approved plans and specifications.
+The BCA will use these statements in their decisions around compliance with the construction with the approved plans and specifications.

 Other required information and templates: